 An iconic cityscape, Sydney has a spectacular harbour and stunning beaches plus a contemporary architectural skyline.
-Beyond this stunning first impression and scratch the surface and Sydney offers delightful surprises.
-The whole place is literally an urban jungle with national parks ensconcing the inner city, foliage fringed slices of harbour slicing their way through the modern architecture, and a plethora of unique wildlife living alongside the human inhabitants.
+Beyond this stunning first impression and scratch, the surface and Sydney offers delightful surprises.
+The whole place is literally an urban jungle with national parks ensconcing the inner city, foliage-fringed slices of harbour slicing their way through the modern architecture, and a plethora of unique wildlife living alongside the human inhabitants.
 After dark, Sydney boasts a host of cool restaurants, undercover bars, and live music venues.
-Whilst Sydney-ers are known for being chilled out and can often been found enjoying the sun, sand and surf, the city has a vibrant social scene too.
+Whilst Sydney-ers are known for being chilled out and can often be found enjoying the sun, sand and surf, the city has a vibrant social scene too.
 Compared to some of the other Australian cities, Sydney makes no apologies for being loud and go-getting.
-So what you waiting for?
-Book your Sydney-side city break now.
+So what are you waiting for?

 Hyatt Regency Sydney